aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.21.
 Store Phase 0 Output

-This step calls a Lambda function that stores the outputs from the deployed stacks in sub-accounts in the secret `PBMMAccel-Outputs` in AWS Secrets Manager in the root account.
+This step calls a Lambda function that stores the outputs from the deployed stacks in sub-accounts in the secret `ASEA-Outputs` in AWS Secrets Manager in the root account.

 ### 3.2.22.
 Verify Files